-ways in which a child might experience abuse and how this abuse may be recognised.
 1.3.3 Physical Abuse "Physical abuse is when someone deliberately hurts a child physically or puts them at risk of being physically hurt.
 It may occur as a single incident or as a pattern of incidents."

+Examples of Physical Abuse in Sport

+Bodily harm that may be caused:

-Examples of Physical Abuse in Sport i.
-When the nature and intensity of training or competition exceeds the capacity of the child's immature and growing body; ii.
-Dangerous training of athletes; iii.
-Over-playing an athlete; iv.
-If athletes are required to participate when injured; v.
-A failure to do a risk assessment of physical limits or pre-existing medical conditions. vi.
+- i.
+When the nature and intensity of training or competition exceeds the capacity of the child's immature and growing body; - ii.
+Dangerous training of athletes; - iii.
+Over-playing an athlete; - iv.
+If athletes are required to participate when injured; - v.
+A failure to do a risk assessment of physical limits or pre-existing medical conditions. - vi.
 By person(s) in authority including coaches administering, encouraging or condoning the use of drugs or harmful substances to enhance performance or delay puberty, including failing to intervene in the use of drugs or harmful substances.

+Emotional Abuse

-Emotional Abuse "Emotional abuse is the systematic emotional or psychological ill-treatment of a child as part of the overall relationship between a caregiver and a child.
+"Emotional abuse is the systematic emotional or psychological illtreatment of a child as part of the overall relationship between a caregiver and a child.
 Once-off and occasional difficulties between a parent/carer and child are not considered emotional abuse.
 Abuse occurs when a child's basic need for attention, affection, approval, consistency and security are not met, due to incapacity or indifference from their parent or caregiver."

-Examples of Emotional Abuse in Sport i.
-Persistent failure to show any respect to a child e.g. continually ignoring a child. ii.
-Constantly humiliating a child by telling them they are useless or making demeaning statements. iii.
-Issuing threats or continually being aggressive towards a child making them feel frightened. iv.
-Acting in a way which is detrimental to the child's self-esteem. v.
-Being excluded from training practices. vi.
-Having unrealistic goals or expectations of athletes. viii.
+Examples of Emotional Abuse in Sport

+- i.
+Persistent failure to show any respect to a child e.g. continually ignoring a child. - ii.
+Constantly humiliating a child by telling them they are useless or making demeaning statements. - iii.
+Issuing threats or continually being aggressive towards a child making them feel frightened. - iv.
+Acting in a way which is detrimental to the child's self-esteem. - v.
+Being excluded from training practices. - vi.
+Having unrealistic goals or expectations of athletes. - vii.
 Keeping athletes from participating in games or practices because of assumed limits or underdeveloped skills.